sevilturner/Clean-Code/CodingStandards.md

 var customer = customers.Where(c => c.Name == "John");
 ```

-11. Avoid ref and out parameters.
-They make code less understandable and might cause people to introduce bugs.
-Prefer returning compound object instead. *According to Robert C. Martin:*

-**"A comment that has gotten old, irrelevant, and incorrect is obsolete.
-Comments get old quickly.
-It is best not to write a comment that will become obsolete.
-If you find an obsolete comment, it is best to update it or get rid of it as quickly as possible.
-Obsolete comments tend to migrate away from the code they once described.
-They become floating islands of irrelevance and misdirection in the code."**

-12. Be caferul with multiple return statements.
+11. Be caferul with multiple return statements.
 One entry, one exit is a sound principle and keeps the control flow readable.
 However, if the method is very small then multiple return statements may actually improve readibility over some central boolean flag that is updated at various points.

 ```cs
 //avoid